access-ci-org/Basic_Cluster/doc/README.md

 Create (at least) two VM’s - one to be the headnode, and one to be a compute node.

 Configure the network interfaces on the headnode.
-There are three:
+There are three network interfaces that need to be activated (For hardware you would require only two, but having both NAT and host-only simplifies configuration on the headnode.):

  1. NAT: this provides connection to the outside world.
  The default IP for your NAT IP address will appear as 10.0.x.15, where x begins at 2 for the 1st VM, 3 for the 2nd, etc.

- 2. Host-only:  this provides a connection to the host computer of the VM, primarily for the use of ssh to control the VM via some other terminal.
+ 2. Host-only: this provides a connection to the host computer of the VM, primarily for the use of ssh to control the VM via some other terminal; in addition, you could use this as the interface for the headnode in an ansible inventory file, and run these roles against the headnode remotely.
+ In this configuration, the assumption is that there is a host-only network on Virtualbox configured with the internal DHCP server on.
+ (Under File-\>Preferences-\>Networking-\>Host-only Networks).
- The default IP address for your host-only network will appear as 192.168.56.x.
+ The default network is 192.168.56.x, but feel free to change this as you prefer.

  3. Internal: this connects the host node to the compute nodes.
 It is setup by you manually later.

-For the headnode, activate three network interfaces, attached to NAT, Internal Network, and Host-only.
-(For hardware you would require only two, but having both NAT and host-only simplifies configuration on the headnode.)

-In this configuration, the assumption is that there is a host-only network on Virtualbox configured with the internal DHCP server on.
-(Under File-\>Preferences-\>Networking-\>Host-only Networks).
-The default network is 192.168.56.0, but feel free to change this as you prefer.
-(To Remove?)

-The host-only network is for an ssh connection into the main host.
-You could also use this as the interface for the headnode in an ansible inventory file, and run these roles against the headnode remotely.
+When you do configure the internal network interface, have the address be 10.0.0.1, netmask /24, and gateway 0.0.0.0 - the headnode will act as router for the compute nodes. /24 is important, so that Warewulf will see the compute nodes as existing on the same network as the headnode interface!!!
+Don't forget to also check the 'Always Connect' box.

 Use the DHCP server provided by Virtualbox; you will find the ip address given to the VM after installation of the OS.
 It is possible to use a static IP, but this is somewhat unreliable on successive reboots or image copies.